garbanzo2411/art-website/README.md

 bash# Using Python (if installed) python -m http.server 3000

-# Using Node.js (if installed)
-npx serve .

-# Or simply open index.html in your browser
+# Simply open index.html in your browser

 Start developing: